Self-Assessment Tax Challan for AY 2026-27: Select Act 1961

 Useful MyeCA paths

-Use calculators and tools as a preparation layer, not as a substitute for checking final documents.
-If the case includes capital gains, foreign assets, business income, a large refund, tax-credit mismatch, or a notice, review the position before filing.
+Use these tools as a preparation layer, not as a substitute for reviewing final documents.
+Cases involving capital gains, foreign assets, business income, a large refund, a tax-credit mismatch, or a notice warrant a closer look before filing.

-For adjacent reading, keep the complete AY 2026-27 filing guide and the AY 2026-27 form-selection guide open while reviewing the file.
-For a CA-assisted next step, use expert consultation.
+For broader context, the complete AY 2026-27 filing guide and the form-selection guide are worth keeping open alongside this article.
+For CA-assisted next steps, start at expert consultation.

 Frequently asked questions